-DBEDT NEWS RELEASE: Businesses at NELHA Experience Spectacular Growth in Production and ExportsPosted on Dec 3, 2015 in Latest News, Newsroom, Press Releases
+DBEDT NEWS RELEASE: Businesses at NELHA Experience Spectacular Growth in Production and ExportsPosted on Dec 3, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KAILUA-KONA – The Natural Energy Laboratory of Hawaii Authority (NELHA) businesses are experiencing a surge in product sales, which are a major factor in Hawaii’s aquaculture record high sales in 2014.

 A review of export data indicates a majority of this increase in production is also being exported outside the U.S. Products produced at NELHA now rank first and second in the state.
 This data is consistent with a recent University of Hawaii Economic Research Organization analysis, which showed economic impact from NELHA expanded about 40 percent between 2010 and 2013.
 The 2014 numbers show the strong continuing growth trend for businesses at NELHA.

 The USDA’s National Agricultural Statics Service and the State of Hawaii Department of Agriculture recently reported that Hawaii’s aquaculture sales reached $78.2 million in 2014, a 40.4 percent increase over 2012 sales.
 This increase in aquaculture products sales, which include shellfish, finfish and algae of which a majority is produced at NELHA, is the third major product and the largest increase since 2010.
 Algae alone is responsible for almost 50 percent at $33.1 million in 2014.